Module 1: Cross-Cultural Sensitivity

 "The goal is understanding.
 In cross-cultural training and living, the goal is learning about yourself and others.
 Just as you want to learn another language so that you can communicate with local people and understand the new world around you, so you will want to learn the silent language of cultures--your own and your host country's--that are crossing" (Peace Corps, 2012).

 - Understanding culture shock can help you prepare for a more successful experience

 - Working with translators may be a part of your experience; learning the etiquette of working with a translator will be beneficial for you, the translator, and the community member you are communicating with

 - CRASH is a pneumonic device to help you remember cultural sensitivity

-This volunteer toolkit will serve as a central location of resources that can be accessed for further cultural development.
 Be prepared to experience a range of emotions; best practices for acknowledging and managing these emotions will be discussed in more detail in module four, which covers building relationships.
 Your trip leader will help guide you through these emotions before, during, and after your experience.
 This module will also prepare you for culture shock, ethnocentrism, social norms, cultural humility, and attitudes toward service.

 Achieving 'cultural competence' is an elusive quest-as one can never really be fully 'culturally competent' in a setting in which you are not native.
-However, Dr. Debra Malina (2005) suggests a practical approach-building a base of cultural knowledge but refraining from using it as a template for interpreting the values, character, and needs of individual patients.
+However, Dr. Debra Malina (2005) suggests a practical approach--building a base of cultural knowledge but refraining from using it as a template for interpreting the values, character, and needs of individual patients.